marciomizuhara/marciomizuhara/README.md

 Data Engineer and Big Data Analyst with a strong background in technical documentation and data-focused software projects.

-I work with data modeling, SQL, ETL pipelines, and backend integrations, building practical solutions that transform raw data into structured, searchable, and usable information.
+I work with data modeling, SQL, ETL pipelines, and backend integrations, building practical solutions that transform raw data into structured, searchable, and maintainable datasets.

 In parallel, I have extensive experience translating and reviewing high-complexity technical content for publishers such as O’Reilly and Novatec, focused on data engineering, machine learning, APIs, and modern software architectures.
-This background strengthens my ability to understand systems deeply and communicate technical concepts with clarity and precision.
+This background allows me to deeply understand systems and produce clear, precise, and consistent technical documentation.

-Currently focused on building data-driven applications and pipelines using Python, SQL, and modern backend tools.
+Currently focused on building data-driven applications and pipelines using Python and SQL, with strong emphasis on clear technical documentation, system clarity, and maintainable data architectures.

 ---